 A simple touch that can add to the sustainability of your rental property is to provide reusable shopping bags for your guests to use.
 Place them in an area where they will be noticed, perhaps hanging on a hook by the front door.
 You can mention the reusable bags in your welcome binder and post a notice on the wall letting your guests know what the bags are for.
 Your guests are sure to appreciate this foresight on your part, as well as your clear commitment to sustainability.

 A free method to make your rental property more sustainable is to provide information about public transportation and shuttles for your guests to take advantage of.
-You can simply include this information in your welcome letter or binder.
+You can simply include this information in your welcome letter of vacation rentals or binder.

 In addition, when you make suggestions for various places to visit, you could note how many minutes away they are if you’re walking.
 For example, you could write, “This restaurant is a two-minute drive, five-minute bus ride, or ten-minute walk away.”
 This encourages your guests to consider other modes of transportation rather than always driving as a default.

 Another method for sustainability at your vacation rental is to encourage local purchases.
 Be sure to recommend local businesses, vendors, and activities in your welcome binder.
 You can even create an interactive map that serves as a guide.
 This is another method of giving back to the community, as mentioned earlier in the article.
 Guests are sure to appreciate your recommendations since many strive to “live like a local” when they travel.

 Yet another strategy for sustainability is taking measures to conserve water.
 One thing you can do on the property level is conducted an audit to determine where you’re consuming the most water.
 This will also help you identify and repair any leaks or drips that could be wasting water.